System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Conclusions

 One future direction is to address decentralized control, \emph{e.g.}, the notion of quadratic invariance (QI)~\cite{rotkowitz2006characterization} and sparsity invariance (SI)~\cite{furieri2019sparsity}, using different parameterizations.
 Also, similar to SLP~\cite{dean2017sample,dean2018regret} and Youla~\cite{simchowitz2020improper, lale2020logarithmic,furieri2019learning}, it will be extremely interesting to investigate the features of different parameterizations in robust synthesis for uncertain systems and their applications in learning-based control.
 Finally, we have established that closed-loop parameterizations are more subtle in practice for open-loop unstable plants with output feedback, and further investigation is needed to unravel a more precise and thorough understanding of related aspects.

 { \textbf{Acknowledgement:} The authors would like to thank Nikolai Matni, James Anderson and John C Doyle for several insightful discussions, particularly around the robustness of the SLS framework.
-Also, the authors thank John C Doyle for his encouragement to find a simple SISO example, eventually leading to~\eqref{eq:SLPcounterex}. }
+The authors thank John C Doyle for his encouragement to find a simple SISO example, eventually leading to~\eqref{eq:SLPcounterex}.
+We also thank three anonymous reviewers and Associate Editor, whose suggestions improved the quality of this work. }

 \textbf{Appendix}